-Using Jama to manage requirements and JIRA to monitor tasks separately is a viable solution for many product companies.
-Those forward-thinking businesses who take advantage of the powerful integration between the two see much stronger management of complexity, traceability, requirements and progress tracking.
+Using Jama Connect to manage requirements and Jira to monitor tasks separately is a viable solution for many product companies.
+Those forward-thinking businesses who take advantage of the powerful integration between the two see much stronger management of complexity, traceability, requirements, and progress tracking.

-In the webinar, Mike Frazier, Principal of Frazier Executive Consulting, and Kevin Andrewjeski, Senior Account Executive at Jama, walked through some of the key benefits of a Jama/JIRA integrated system.
+In the webinar, Mike Frazier, Principal of Frazier Executive Consulting, and Kevin Andrewjeski, Senior Account Executive at Jama Software, walked through some of the key benefits of a Jama Connect + Jira integrated system.

 At the conclusion of the presentation, Frazier and Andrewjeski fielded questions from those in attendance.
-Below you’ll find a slightly abbreviated version of the question-and-answer session.
-Learn more by watching the full webinar.
+Below you’ll find a slightly abbreviated version of the question-and-answer session on integrating Jama Software with Jira.

-Q: We want to start using a more agile approach or more agile methodologies.
-Do Jama and JIRA support an agile methodology?
+Q: We want to start using a more Agile approach or more Agile methodologies.
+Do Jama Connect and Jira support an Agile methodology?

-Kevin Andrewjeski: Jama, as a tool, is process-agnostic.
-We have customers that are very Agile — internally we use Jama in an Agile way.
-Also, we have customers that are hardware-focused.
+Kevin Andrewjeski: Jama Connect, as a tool, is process agnostic.
+We have customers that are very Agile — internally we use Jama Connect in an Agile way.
+Also, we have customers that are hardware focused.
 And then, of course, we have folks that are blended with hardware and software, with waterfall and Agile mixed in together.

-So the tool is very configurable and flexible to fit into your preferred process rather than having your teams try to fit into some kind of a process that we are identifying for you.
+So, the tool is very configurable and flexible to fit into your preferred process rather than having your teams try to fit into a process that we are identifying for you.